djobbo/reaccord/README.md

 # Reaccord

-> Disclaimer: Reaccord is using the development version of `discord.js` (v14), so the API is still unstable and may not be suitable for production.
+> Disclaimer: Reaccord is using the development version of `discord.js` (v14), so the API is still unstable and may not be suitable for production yet.

 ```tsx
 import { createClient } from 'reaccord';